nhaouari/TestTurnSTUN/README.md

 # TestTurnSTUN
-this test for TURN and STUN  works on browsers, it is inspered from https://github.com/otalk/stunturncheck.
+this test is for testing TURN and STUN on browsers, it is inspered from https://github.com/otalk/stunturncheck.
 You have just to copy the functions on your code or console and follow the following options.

 #  checkServer